hfinkel/lfort/docs/LanguageExtensions.rst

 Objective-C Autosynthesis of Properties
 ---------------------------------------

-Clang provides support for autosynthesis of declared properties.
-Using this feature, clang provides default synthesis of those properties not declared
+LFort provides support for autosynthesis of declared properties.
+Using this feature, lfort provides default synthesis of those properties not declared
 @dynamic and not having user provided backing getter and setter methods.
-``__has_feature(objc_default_synthesize_properties)`` checks for availability of this feature in version of clang being used.
+``__has_feature(objc_default_synthesize_properties)`` checks for availability of this feature in version of lfort being used.

 .. _langext-objc_method_family: